ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<Location_id>`|`<Location_name>`|All valid Location IDs can be set as value(s)|

-## New Section Limitation
+## New Section limitation

-A New Section (`NewSection`) Limitation specifies whether the User has access to assigning content to a given Section.
+A New Section (`NewSection`) limitation specifies whether the User has access to assigning content to a given Section.

-In the `section/assign` Policy you can combine this with Section Limitation to limit both from and to values.
+In the `section/assign` policy you can combine this with Section limitation to limit both from and to values.

 ### Possible values